zrthstr/tarball_httpd/README.md

 # tarball_httpd
-Server directories as tarball archive for download over http
+Serves directories as tarball archive for download over http

 * tarball_httpd extends pythons http.server to serve directroys as tarballs.
 * the goal is to do this without creating the tarball in memory.